 If you feel that your products lack information or need correction, then I recommend you look into your Product Information Management (PIM) system for eCommerce.

-Another great way to share detailed information about your products with your customers is by adding eCommerce product videos.
+Another great way to share detailed information about your products with your customers is by adding product videos.
 Adding videos improves customer engagement and even aids in improving conversion rates.

 Once you relieve one of these customer pain points, your conversion rates are sure to be ameliorated.